-- > As colleges work to develop and expand noncredit, CCCCO should develop greater infrastructure to support noncredit program development, including the: - Localization of the noncredit program approval process to expedite the ability of noncredit program to respond to industry demands; - " Modification of CurricUNET (or other system) to mainstream noncredit course approval process; and - " Identification of greater support for instructional program design. - Shift basic skills instruction to noncredit system-wide to allow students to allocate their financial aid to complete a degree program and transfer-level credit courses. - Locally, expand articulation agreements to support seamless transition from noncredit to credit programs. - > Appropriate state funding to support the development and dissemination of Open Educational Resources (OER) to enhance resources for noncredit students and reduce the textbook fees required by some certificate programs to improve curriculum portability across colleges. - Expand noncredit pathways for inmates in jails and prisons to reduce recidivism and foster successful reentry. - Increase non-credit distance education offerings to support the educational needs of adults in the military, in isolated rural communities, and working adults who need alternative delivery models.
+- Develop a stronger noncredit infrastructure to support program development at the State level, including: - " localization of the noncredit program approval process to expedite the ability of noncredit programs to respond to industry demands;

+- " modification of the State curriculum approval system to mainstream noncredit course approval process; and - " identification of greater support for instructional program design. - Support a seamless transition from noncredit to credit programs at the local level (e.g. articulation agreements). - Appropriate state funding to support the development and dissemination of open educational resources (OER) to enhance resources for noncredit students and reduce the textbook fees required by some certificate programs in order to improve curriculum portability across colleges. - Promote and increase noncredit distance education courses to support the educational needs of adults (e.g. in the military, isolated rural communities, and working adults) who need alternative delivery modes.